-- As the Environmental Health section no longer has an officer dedicated to promoting health issues (which would have included food issues), we reviewed our current networks in order to use them in the most effective way.
+- In 2009 CBC appointed a Healthy Workplace Officer who is working on joint projects with the PCT which include nutrition in the workplace..
 We have had considerable success in building links with the PCT and look to develop this project further, next year.
 We are also looking to increase partnership working with other enforcement bodies, including Trading Standards, DEFRA, HM Customs and other local authorities.
 Last year, a series of contact officers were identified, with a view to carrying out joint projects in the coming year.
 This year we will: - Continue to build the network to provide tangible results that contribute to the objectives of the Local Strategic partnership and corporate plan. - Increase partnership working with other enforcement bodies, to include Trading Standards, DEFRA and State Veterinary Service.